pakagronglb/fullstack-social-media-app/README.md

 ## 🎓 Credits

-This project was built following the excellent tutorial by [JavaScript Mastery](https://www.youtube.com/watch?v=vUYopHWOURg).
+This project was built following the excellent tutorial by [As A Programmer](https://www.youtube.com/watch?v=vUYopHWOURg).

 ## 🚀 Getting Started